gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes the structure of an SCTP packet being sent or received when the association has not reached the PROTECTED state yet.
-In this case only Control chunks or CRYPTO chunk can be handled.
+In this case only control chunks or CRYPTO chunk can be handled.
 Only one CRYPTO chunk can be sent in a SCTP packet.

 ~~~~~~~~~~~ aasvg